facundoolano/olano.dev/_posts/2023-11-30-code-is-run-more-than-read-hopefully.md

 ## An elephant

-If you didn't rage-close the browser tab yet, let's go back to this:
+If you didn't rage-close the browser tab yet, let me wrap up by going back to this:

 <div class="org-center">
 <p>